syncfusion-content/blazor-docs/blazor/sidebar/how-to/sidebar-with-list-view.md

 Any HTML element can be placed in the Sidebar content area.
 Sidebar supports all types of HTML structures like `TreeView`, `ListView`, etc.

 In the following example, the Sidebar is rendered with ListView component in its content area.
-Add the HTML div tag with its id attribute as `default` in your `index.html` file to initialize the Sidebar.
+Add the HTML div tag with its id attribute as `default` in the `index.html` file to initialize the Sidebar.

 ```cshtml